technicat/resume/README.md

 ## License

 The Gauche scripts are MIT License.
-Feel free to use my résumé as a template, but recruiters, keep your mitts off!
+Feel free to use my résumé JSON file as a template.
+Recruiters, you do not have permission to put these in your database.